-This afternoon, transfer to Petchaburi Train Station.
+After lunch transferto Petchaburi Train Station.
 Take Train No.40 to Bangkok.
 The journey is around 170km so will approximately take 2.5hrs.

 Upon arrival, transfer to your hotel for check in.
-Enjoy dinner within your hotel this evening.
+Enjoy dinner at your hotel this evening.

 No. 40 Train - This special express service runs daily between Surat Thani and Bangkok.
 Carriages are older than those you will experience in Malaysia, but still comfortable, with soft seats and Western toilets.